-Even the actress Katharine Hepburn had an opinion on how to bake them, and an old story holds that the glamorous star once dispensed the following advice: "Never quit, be yourself and don't put too much flour in your brownies."
+Even Katharine Hepburn had an opinion on how to bake them, and an old story holds that the actress once dispensed the following advice: "Never quit, be yourself and don't put too much flour in your brownies."

 A shattering-crisp shell gives way to a creamy cheese filling in this Sicilian classic, whose roots reach deep into the island's diverse culinary history.
 With origins at the wild Carnival celebrations at Palermo, the traditional cannolo is filled with silky-smooth ricotta cheese made from sheep's milk.

 Taste that rich filling for evidence of the Arab influence that infuses Sicilian cuisine: The candied citrus that often flavors the creamy interior remains beloved throughout the Middle East.